pedagand/MPRI-2.4-DTP/02-dependent/Indexed.lagda.rst

 Our introductory example is a Classic, introduced by Lennart Augustsson in his seminal paper on `Cayenne`_.
-In plain ML (*ie.* without GADTs), the ``printf`` function cannot be given an ML type: the value of its arguments depending on the user-provided format.
+In plain ML (*ie.* without GADTs), the ``sprintf`` function cannot be given an ML type: the value of its arguments depending on the user-provided format.

 .. code-block:: guess

-   printf "foo %d"    : ℕ → String printf "bar %s"    : String → String printf "baz %d %s" : ℕ → String → String
+   sprintf "foo %d"    : ℕ → String sprintf "bar %s"    : String → String sprintf "baz %d %s" : ℕ → String → String

 Formats are not random strings of characters:
   - structure = syntax (`format`)